Simone Strobel coronial inquest: Ex-school cleaner Brett Groth claims he saw Toby Moran in bombshell evidence

 But in a stunning turnaround, Mr Groth instead broke down in tears and said he had lived with a secret for more than 15 years that he now wanted to reveal.

-That secret was his firm belief the man he saw that night was allegedly Mr Moran; Mr Moran sitting with his wife Samantha, his father and her parents in the front row of the court’s public gallery looked stunned.
+That secret was his firm belief the man he saw that night was Mr Moran.
+Mr Moran, from Perth, looked stunned as he sat with wife Samantha, his father and her parents in the front row of the court’s public gallery.

-Ms Strobel’s siblings also in court equally looked surprised as they looked to each other and their translators to confirm they had heard correctly.
+Ms Strobel’s siblings also looked surprised by the revelation.
+They looked to each other and at their translators to confirm they had heard correctly.

-“I have been living with this … I felt embarrassed I had not said anything earlier, I have been living with this a long time,” he told the Lidcombe Coroners Court in Sydney in between sobs via video cam.
+“I have been living with this … I felt embarrassed I had not said anything earlier, I have been living with this a long time,” he sobbed, in evidence via video cam in the Lidcombe Coroner’s Court in Sydney.

-He knew he was to give evidence today (Friday) to confirm his 2005 police statement and so chose today mid-hearing to drop the bombshell claim about Mr Moran.
+He chose mid-hearing to drop the bombshell claim about Mr Moran.

 Simone Strobel and Tobias Suckfuell.